clesleycode/geospatial-data-analysis/geospatial.md

 #### 1.4.1 Point

 A Point is a zero-dimensional object representing a single location.
 Put more simply, they're XY coordinates.
 Because points are zero-dimensional, they contain exactly one interior point, 0 boundary points, and infinite many exterior points.

 #### 1.4.2 Polygon

 A Polygon is a two-dimensional surface stored as a sequence of points defining the exterior.
+The example from the previous section is an example of a polygon!

 #### 1.4.3 Curve

  A Curve has an interior set consisting of the infinitely many points along its length, a boundary set consisting of its two end points, and an exterior set of all other points.

- Curves contain an infinite number of interior points, exactly two boundary points, and infinite many exterior points.

 #### 1.4.4 Surface